nmysthe

 The core of Buddha's argument, as portrayed by Nâgârjuna (ca. 150 - 250 CE), explains "nirvâna" cannot be said to "exist" in any sense at all, not as a conventional entity or object, nor as a "good" alternative to cyclic existence, or as something independent & eternal, etc. But from the standpoint of conventional reality, mental and sensate objects do appear as entities, with certain conventional (nominal) characteristics.
 "Nirvâna" is never such an entity.
 It is there where the four elements (cohesion, extension, heat and motion) find no footing.

 "Nirvâna" is thus beyond any possible characterization.
 Nevertheless, entry into "nirvâna" is impossible without dependence, impermanence and the option of change.
 So it is realized in dependence on the practice of the Truth of the Path and the accumulation of merit & wisdom.
-But once attained, it depends on nothing.
+But once attained, it depends on nothing and is experienced as always present.

 Nirvâna beyond Existence and Non-Existence.